jamescallumyoung/gif-provider/README.md

 ## Docs

-A full copy of the docs can be generated for offline use:
+See the [online docs](https://jych.gitlab.io/gif-provider/docs/) or generate a local copy for offline use:

 ```bash
 yarn add @jych/gif-provider